Skip to content

 Sproobo environment variables page

-Navigate to Environment Variables in your deployment settings.
+Navigate to Environment Variables in your site settings.

 2. 2